An Effective Instagram Strategy

 Hashtags for Instagram

-Hashtags are important but they aren’t the part of the post that are going to engage people.
+Hashtags are an important part of an effective Instagram strategy but they aren’t the part of the post that are going to engage people.
 Instead they are how your content is going to be found.
 Often, people follow hashtags based on their interests.
 For us, we follow things such as trail running and fell running.
 This way, the content that contains these hashtags is more likely to be shown in our instagram feed.
 We can go looking for hashtags and scrolls he content but much easier for people to follow a hashtag.
 Be sure to include a mixture of popular and less conventions tags.
-If you see the most popular hashtag ha 5 million posts, its going to be a lot harder for your content to be shown when using this hashtag in your own posts.
+If you see the most popular hashtag has 5 million posts, its going to be a lot harder for your content to be shown when using this hashtag in your own posts.
 Instead, find less popular but relevant hashtags and mix it up, Use a mixture of popular, relatively popular and your own fun hashtags that dont necessarily have any particular following but that can be unique to you.

 What Time of Day Should You Post?

 If you are new to Instagram and don’t have many followers, it can be tough to know when to post.
 What time of day, what day of the week, morning or evening?
 All of these questions can be answered when there is enough data in the insights section of your account.
 If you have been active no ‘Insta’ for a while, you can discover this information by going to page insights.
 Here you will discover useful data on what time of day that your audience is online.